This is where STS Leeuwin II is right now:

 WHAT TIME DOES BOARDING START?

-- For voyages departing from Fremantle, final boarding time is generally 10 am.
-Please check your joining instructions carefully – some voyages do have a different boarding time.
+- For voyages departing from Fremantle, final boarding time is 10 am.
+Please check your joining information carefully – some voyages do have a different boarding time.

 - You need to be at Leeuwin’s office at B-Shed no later than 15 minutes before the scheduled boarding time.

 - Arrival time for voyages returning to Fremantle is generally around 11:30 am, depending on shipping movements.
-Please check your joining instructions carefully – some voyages do have a different arrival time.
+Please check your joining information carefully – some voyages do have a different arrival time.

 - Voyage participants will stay on-board for at least 30 minutes after the ship berths.

-- For regional voyages, the arrival time, departure times and locations will be emailed to you prior to departure.
+- For regional voyages, the arrival time, departure times and locations will be provided to you as part of your joining information.

 DO YOU OFFER TRANSPORT TO REGIONAL PORTS?